-NorthStar continues to invest heavily in non-uranium based processing and production capabilities for Mo-99 to ensure adequate capacity and appropriate supply redundancy.
+NorthStar continues to invest heavily in non-uranium based processing and production capabilities for Mo-99 to ensure adequate capacity.
 Ongoing research is underway to explore alternative approaches to irradiation and include our accelerator program which uses electron accelerator technology rather than a reactor.
 Our accelerator manufacturing facility will be built in Beloit, Wisconsin.

 Non-uranium based processes are proven and well established, yet mark a significant advancement to current technology.
 By utilizing state-of-the-art chemical processing to achieve domestic Mo-99 production without the use of any uranium target material, NorthStar’s product meets all appropriate Pharmacopeia standards for Mo-99.

 Importantly, this process provides an environmentally friendly solution for Mo-99 supply, because it produces benign and recyclable waste streams that are free of the toxic and radioactive waste associated with uranium-based production.

 NorthStar’s Non-uranium Based Manufacturing Process

 Our non-uranium Mo-99 processing involves three distinct development phases

 Neutron Capture* Production of Mo-99 using eMo-98

 Accelerator* (Neutron Knock-Out) Production of Mo-99 using eMo-100

 *Not Approved by the FDA.
 Regulatory approval of changes to the RadioGenix System, Potassium Molybdate Mo 99 Source Vessels and their components may require submission of supplements to NorthStar’s New Drug Application.
 FDA typically reviews and approves these supplements in several months or less.